sergey-tihon/Reaction/gh-pages/pages/Custom.md

 ## 2. Use Create

 The `AsyncObservable.Create` function takes an `Async` subscribe function and returns an `IAsyncObservable`.
-Note that we need to use `Async.Start` to start the worker so it runs concurrenty.
+Note that we need to use `Async.Start` to start the worker function so it runs concurrenty.

 ```fs
 open Reation.AsyncObservable